 The members serving our district are as follows: Chairman Jennifer Duggin – District 2; Auburntown / Short Mountain Communities; Vice Chairman Aletha Thomas – District 5: Woodbury City Limits; Chairman Pro Tem Derrick Mullins -District 3: Woodland Community; Wade McMackins – District 1: West Side Community; and Carly Gannon – District 4: East Side / Short Mountain Communities.

 For media inquiries, please contact William F. Curtis, Director of Cannon County Schools, at (629) 201-4801 ext.
-10101, or at opens in a new email@example.com new email for local Cannon County Schools information.
+10101, or at email@example.com for local Cannon County Schools information.